mattslay/Visual-FoxPro-language-template-for-Visual-Studio-Code/readme.md

 # A language template for Visual FoxPro code files in Visual Studio Code
-Adding these language template files to your installation of Visual Studio Code will bring syntax coloring and language support for Visual FoxPro PRG code files.
+This language template bring syntax coloring and language support for Visual FoxPro PRG code files to the VS Code editor.

-##Installation
+##Installation - Installing Extensions
-Copy the files from this repo into to the path below on your machine (You will need to create the vs.language.vfp folder at the end of the path).
-Also, you will probably need to use Administrator Mode on Explorer to access folders in the Program Files (x86).

-C:\Program Files (x86)\Microsoft VS Code\resources\app\plugins\vs.language.vfp
+VS Code looks for extensions under your user folder in the .vscode/extensions folder.
+Depending on your platform it is located:

+Windows %USERPROFILE%\.vscode\extensions
+Mac $HOME/.vscode/extensions
+Linux $HOME/.vscode/extensions

+So, copy the folder in this source code into your user folder under .vscode/extensions.
+The final folder structure (on a Windows machine) will be: c:\<<UserProfile>>\.vscode\extensoins\foxpro

 ![alt text](http://content.screencast.com/users/MattSlay/folders/Snagit/media/dcc3ac0a-9cd3-4437-964d-d00eb9cb0d5f/10.04.2015-23.50.png "screenshot")